RenderKit/embree/doc/src/tutorials.md

 ![][imgMultiLevelInstancing]

 This tutorial demonstrates multi-level instancing, i.e., nesting instances into instances.
+To enable the tutorial, set the compile-time variable `EMBREE_MAX_INSTANCE_LEVEL_COUNT` to a value other than the default 1.
+This variable is available in the code as `RTC_MAX_INSTANCE_LEVEL_COUNT`.

 The renderer uses a basic path tracing approach, and the image will progressively refine over time.
 There are two levels of instances in this scene: multiple instances of the same tree nest instances of a twig.
-Intersection on up to `RTC_MAX_INSTANCE_LEVEL_COUNT` nested levels of instances work out of the box.
-However, to be able to correctly transform shading information from local instance space to world space, users must obtain a copy of the current *instance id stack* during traversal.
+Intersections on up to `RTC_MAX_INSTANCE_LEVEL_COUNT` nested levels of instances work out of the box.
+Users may obtain the *instance ID stack* for a given hitpoint from the `instID` member.
-The tutorial uses a context intersection filter to copy the stack, but users may prefer to instead use per-geometry intersection filters.
 During shading, the instance ID stack is used to accumulate normal transformation matrices for each hit.
 The tutorial visualizes transformed normals as colors.